vedderb/bldc/doc/lbmref.md

 ### mkarray

 Allocate an array with `mkarray`.
-Arrays are allocated in arrays and byte buffer memory but can also be allocated in a compactible (defrag mem) area.
-The form of an `mkarray` expression is either `(mkarray num)` or `(mkarray dm num)` where `dm` is a defrag-mem area and num is the size of the array to allocate.
+Arrays are allocated in arrays and byte buffer memory.
+The form an `mkarray` expression is `(mkarray num-expr)`.

 Note that there is currently no literal syntax for arrays.